pulumi/docs/content/blog/fargate-vs-ec2/index.md

 - **It's simpler and more reliable**
   It may be, but it may not be.
 The complexity shifts to networking, pod configuration, and working within Fargate's constraints.
 You trade node management for new operational challenges like slower startups and possible networking complexity.

-## Conclusions
+## Why Not Both

-I hope my examples point to a straightforward approach: use Fargate when you need isolation and/or the scaling trade-offs it makes.
-Just make sure you can fit into its constraints.
-Use EC2 when you have efficient microservices that share resources, like our Go e-commerce setup.
-Fargate trades potentially higher costs for isolation, and sometimes you want that.
-It's less flexible but the more important point is this: it's easy to get started with — which is why I'm using it in the example I shared at the top.
+I hope my examples point to a pragmatic approach: use EC2 as your foundation for efficient microservices that can share resources, like our Go e-commerce setup.
+Add Fargate when you need isolation or flexible scaling - like for the static analysis workload.
+Better yet, combine both approaches in the same cluster, for cost-efficency and isolation where needed.

 If you're interested in using Pulumi to manage EKS infra, here's a [practical EKS setup guide](/docs/iac/clouds/aws/guides/eks/) guide to get your started.

-Now, back to getting this demo working!
+Now, back to getting this demo cluster up and working!